Legal Updated 7 min read

 The Plaintiffs’ Cases

 Both women relied on J&J’s talc-based baby powder for feminine hygiene for more than 50 years before their ovarian cancer diagnoses.
-The four-to-five-week bellwether trial presented internal company documents and testimony indicating that J&J detected asbestos contamination in its talc as far back as the 1960s and 1970s but concealed this from regulators and consumers.
+The six-week bellwether trial presented internal company documents and testimony indicating that J&J detected asbestos contamination in its talc as far back as the 1960s and 1970s but concealed this from regulators and consumers.

 Former FDA Commissioner Dr. David Kessler testified about J&J’s decades-long failure to disclose safety risks, including evidence that the company manipulated research findings.
 Medical experts presented evidence that long-term genital talc use increases ovarian cancer risk by more than 50%, with consistent exposure potentially doubling the risk.